FlatTurtle/sites-thepassport/README.md

 	php artisan view:publish flatturtle/sitecore

 This will copy the template file to `app/views/flatturtle/sitecore` so that you can modify it.
-Then change your configuration file to use that template file instead of the included one:

-	'template' => 'flatturtle.sitecore.template',

 Carousel
 --------